 Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, at this time, management believes it is more likely than not that we will not realize the benefits of the majority of these deductible differences.
 As a result, we have established and maintained a valuation allowance for that portion of the deferred tax assets we believe will not be realized.

-At December 31, 2009, we have federal and state net operating loss carry-forwards of approximately \$188.5 million and \$183.5 million, respectively.
-These net operating loss carry-forwards are available to offset future taxable income and expire from the years 2010 through 2029.

-In addition, at December 31, 2009, we have foreign net operating loss carry-forwards of approximately \$35.8 million available to offset future taxable income expiring from the years 2010 through 2016.
+At December 31, 2010, we have federal and state net operating loss carry-forwards of approximately \$184.4 million and \$190.5 million, respectively.
+These net operating loss carry-forwards are available to offset future taxable income and expire from the years 2011 through 2030.
+In addition, at December 31, 2010, we have foreign net operating loss carry-forwards of approximately \$34.9 million available to offset future taxable income expiring from the years 2011 through 2017.

-Total income tax expense from continuing operations differed from the amounts computed by applying the U.S. federal income tax rate of 35% for the fiscal years ended December 31, 2009 and 2008, as a result of the following:
+Total income tax expense from continuing operations differed from the amounts computed by applying the U.S. federal income tax rate of 35% for the fiscal years ended December 31, 2010 and 2009, as a result of the following:

-2009 2008
+2010 2009

-Computed "expected" tax benefit (35.0)% (35.0)%
+Computed "expected" tax expense (benefit) 35.0% (35.0)%

-State and local income taxes, net of federal benefit (3.2) (5.3)
+State and local income taxes, net of federal benefit 7.3 (3.2)

-Foreign benefit (1.9) (0.3)
+Foreign tax differental (0.6) (1.9)

-Current year change in valuation allowance 50.2 17.1
+Current year change in valuation allowance (35.4) 50.2

-Nondeductible expenses 1.8 0.1
+Nondeductible expenses 1.4 1.8

-Change in effective rate 7.1 (0.1)
+Change in effective rate (0.6) 7.1

+Expiration of net operating losses 26.4

-Other 5.3 (0.1)
+Other (1.9) 5.3

-24.3% (23.6)%
+31.6% 24.3%

-The U.S. Federal jurisdiction and the jurisdictions of Florida, New York, California, Illinois and Puerto Rico are the major tax jurisdictions where we file income tax returns.
-The tax years that remain subject to assessment of additional liabilities by the federal, state and local tax authorities are 2006 through 2009.
-The tax years that remain subject to assessment of additional liabilities by the Puerto Rico tax authority are 2004 through 2009.
+U.S. Federal jurisdiction and the jurisdictions of Florida, New York, California, Illinois and Puerto Rico are the major tax jurisdictions where we file income tax returns.
+The tax years that remain subject to assessment of additional liabilities by the federal, state and local tax authorities are 2007 through 2010.
+The tax years that remain subject to assessment of additional liabilities by the Puerto Rico tax authority are 2005 through 2010.

-For the years ended December 31, 2009 and 2008, we did not have any unrecognized tax benefits as a result of tax positions taken during a prior period or during the current period.
+For the years ended December 31, 2010 and 2009, we did not have any unrecognized tax benefits as a result of tax positions taken during a prior period or during the current period.
 No interest or penalties have been recorded as a result of tax uncertainties.
-Our evaluation was performed for the tax years ended December 31, 2004 through December 31, 2009, which are the tax years that remain subject to examination by the tax jurisdictions as of December 31, 2009.
+Our evaluation was performed for the tax years ended December 31, 2005 through December 31, 2010, which are the tax years that remain subject to examination by the tax jurisdictions as of December 31, 2010.

-(14) Contingencies
+(13) Contingencies